jsphweid/nigel/README.md

 #### BUGS:

 - no selection on buttons
-- can't copy paste text in
+- can't copy paste text in edit window
-- moving tab to button doesn't work

 #### TODO: